 Q1: Dhanu’s family and many others from the village go far away for work but some people stay back in the village.
 Why does this happen?

 Answer: Some people need to stay in the village so that they can protect the house and cattle.
-They are also needed to take care of elderly people who prefer to stay back in the village.
+They also need to take care of elderly people who prefer to stay back in the village.

 Q2: When Dhanu and other children leave the village for six months, what happens in the village school?